Maidenhead Bridge: History

 During the Civil War the bridge again fell into disrepair.
 Edward Montagu, 2nd Earl of Manchester, a commander of Parliamentary forces reported on 25 September 1644 that his army was "constrained to wait at Uxbridge as Maidenhead Bridge is broken".
 Colonel Whitcote the Parliamentary Commander at Maidenhead acquired seven oaks with which to make repairs but by 1660 it was again in a dangerous state.

 The bridge wardens petitioned the restored monarch – Charles II – in 1672 but had to wait until 1679 for a warrant for 20 oaks to be issued.
-On the accession of James II all of the benefits granted by James I were restored and the senior bridge warden was made Mayor.
-When William of Orange landed in 1688 the town, still loyal to James followed the order of the King and broke the bridge to prevent William crossing however their efforts were cosmetic and William's army was able to march across it a matter of days later.
+On the accession of James II all of the benefits granted by James I were restored and the senior bridge warden was made mayor.
+When William of Orange landed in 1688 the town, still loyal to James followed the order of the king and broke the bridge to prevent William crossing however their efforts were cosmetic and William's army was able to march across it a matter of days later.

 Although James' restoration of benefits included the annual quota of oaks, in 1714 the corporation complained to the Lord Treasurer about the poor quality of the trees.
 The corporation also claimed that bridge revenues were adversely affected by the opening of a toll-free bridge in Datchet but their request for compensation was refused.
 A further eighteen years passed before the treasury granted a warrant for 23 oaks.

 Present structure

 In 1750 the bridge was again in a state of disrepair and a contract for "great works" was awarded to Mr Stiff Leadbetter of Eaton.
 The estimated cost was £600 and the actual cost on the final bill was £794 9s 2d – equivalent to £ today.
 This prompted the corporation to consider the large ongoing cost of maintaining the old structure and decision was made to build an entirely new bridge.

 Two designs were submitted.
 Mr Fuller White proposed a timber structure and Robert Taylor a thirteen-arch Portland stone bridge.
 The corporation preferred Taylor's design but demanded that the original cost of £25,000 (equivalent to £ today) be reduced.
 Taylor therefore modified the design so that only the river arches were of Portland stone, the rest in brick.

-The rebuilding was authorised by an Act of Parliament in 1771 and Taylor's design was built by John Townsend of Oxford (builder of Swinford Bridge) at a total cost of £19,000 (equivalent to £ today).
+The rebuilding was authorised by an act of Parliament, the Maidenhead Bridge Act 1772 (12 Geo.
+3. c.
+41) and Taylor's design was built by John Townsend of Oxford (builder of Swinford Bridge) at a total cost of £19,000 (equivalent to £ today).
 Works were delayed until a temporary ferry had been constructed and the foundation stone was laid by the Mayor of Maidenhead on 19 October 1772.
 After delays caused by ice, frost and flooding the centre arch was completed in 1775.
 The new bridge was finished and finally opened for traffic in 1777.

 In 1966 Nikolaus Pevsner recorded it in his Buildings of Berkshire as "a beautiful piece of 1772–7.... seven main water-arches with rock rustication on the voussoirs... fine balustrade".